-Sandalwood (Santalum sp.) is a large shrub or tree hardy in zones 10-11.
-While there are over 100 species of sandalwood plants, most varieties are native to India, Hawaii or Australia.
-Depending on variety and location, sandalwood may grow as 10-foot-tall (3 m.) shrubs or trees up to 30 feet tall (9 m.).
+Sandalwood (Santalum sp.) is a large shrub or tree hardy in zones 10 and 11.
+While there are over 100 species of sandalwood plants, most varieties are native to India, Hawaii, or Australia.
+Depending on variety and location, sandalwood may grow as 10 foot tall (3 m.) shrubs or trees up to 30 feet tall (9 m.).

 The flowers and wood of sandalwood are harvested for the plant’s fragrant essential oil.
-Plants are harvested between 10-30 years of age because the natural essential oils increase in potency with age.
+Plants are harvested between 10 and 30 years of age because the natural essential oils increase in potency with age.
 Besides just smelling nice, sandalwood essential oil is anti-inflammatory, antiseptic, and anti-spasmodic.
 It is a natural astringent, stress reducer, memory booster, deodorant, and acne and wound treatment.

 How to Grow Sandalwood Tree